agerista/HR_30_Days/README.md

 Given an integer, n, print its first 10 multiples.
 Each multiple n x i (where 1 <= i <= 10) should be printed on a new line in the form: n x i = result.
 [Try it!](https://www.hackerrank.com/challenges/30-loops)

+### Day 6: Let's Review

+Task:

+Given a string, S, of length N that is indexed from 0 to N - 1, print its even-indexed and odd-indexed characters as 2 space-separated strings on a single line.
+0 is considered to be an even index.
+[Try it!](https://www.hackerrank.com/challenges/30-review-loop)